Views Media

 PortabilityWeight and size for travelHome use vs travel

 Rule of thumb: Start with a smooth, medium-density roller if you're new to foam rolling.
 Textured rollers provide deeper pressure but can be too intense for beginners.
 Longer rollers (24-36") are better for full-body work, while shorter ones (12-18") are more portable.
-Vibrating rollers add percussion therapy but cost more.
+Vibrating rollers add percussion but cost more.

 Detailed Product Reviews